Home Warranty Transfer: How to Transfer Coverage to New Homeowner

 Does a home warranty automatically transfer to the new owner?

-No — home warranties are almost never transferred automatically.
+No, home warranties are almost never transferred automatically outside of real-estate-specific plans.
 The seller must proactively contact the warranty provider, complete a transfer form, submit supporting documentation, and potentially pay a transfer fee.
 If the seller takes no action, coverage typically remains in the seller's name and cannot be claimed by the buyer.
 Always initiate the process before or at closing to avoid a lapse.

 What happens if I miss the transfer deadline?

-Missing the transfer window — typically 30 to 60 days after closing — usually means the warranty cannot be transferred at all.
-The buyer would then need to purchase a new home warranty plan, which means a fresh waiting period and new premium costs.
+Missing the transfer window, typically 15 to 30 days after closing, usually means the warranty cannot be transferred at all.
+The buyer would then need to purchase a new home warranty plan, which means a fresh 30-day waiting period and new premium costs.
 Some providers may grant exceptions, but it is not guaranteed.
 This is why starting the process early, ideally before listing, is strongly recommended.

 How do I know if my home warranty is transferable?

 Look for a "Transfer," "Assignment," or "Successive Homeowner" section in your original warranty contract.
 This section will spell out eligibility requirements, any fees, and the process.
 If the contract does not mention transferability or explicitly excludes it, your warranty is likely non-transferable.
-When in doubt, call your provider's customer service line and ask directly — it's a straightforward question they handle regularly.
+When in doubt, call your provider's customer service line and ask directly, since it's a routine question they handle daily.

 Is transferring a home warranty worth it for buyers?

-For most buyers, inheriting an active home warranty is a significant benefit — especially in the first year of ownership when unexpected repair needs are most common.
-The key advantage is that there is no waiting period, so coverage is immediate from day one.
-If the remaining term is six months or more and the seller is willing to cover the transfer fee, accepting the transfer is almost always the better financial choice over buying a new plan.
+For most buyers, inheriting an active home warranty is a significant benefit, especially in the first year of ownership when unexpected repair needs are most common.
+The key advantage is that there is no waiting period, so coverage is immediate from day one of ownership.
+If the remaining term is six months or more and the seller is willing to cover the transfer fee, accepting the transfer is almost always the better financial choice over buying a new plan that averages $73 per month in 2026.

 Compare Home Warranty Options in Ohio